davidkhala/delphi-fabric/README.md

     - named docker volume to avoid infinite file path hell
 - No need to copy and paste to have a proper connection profile from existing network.
 Now you are simulation your own network
 - No need to global find all appearance of `org1` and replace it with `orgA`, organization names and mspid are put together
-- Forget to cleanup legacy configs after you restart your network?
+- Powered by our carefully tested cleaning-up process, it is impossible here forgetting to clean-up legacy configs after you restart your network.
-    It is impossible here thanks to our carefully tested cleaning-up process
-- Production-level and long run maintenance
+- Production-ready and long run maintenance
-    - This project is the research facility of a active blockchain product
 - Perfect same crypto-material file structure as you use `cryptogen`.
 We have place fabric-ca response in good manner.

 ## Features